mmistakes/minimal-mistakes/docs/_docs/04-upgrading.md

 | `_data/navigation.yml` | Safe to keep.
 Verify that there were no major structural changes or additions. |
 | `_data/ui-text.yml`    | Safe to keep.
 Verify that there were no major structural changes or additions. |
 | `_config.yml`          | Safe to keep.
 Verify that there were no major structural changes or additions. |

+---

+**Note:** If you're not seeing the latest version, be sure to flush browser and CDN caches.
+Depending on your hosting environment older versions of `/assets/css/main.css`, `/assets/js/main.min.js`, or `*.html` may be cached.
+{: .notice--info}